montel-ig/k8s-workshop/README.md

 ## Creating Kubernetes cluster with Ansible

+- Make a copy of the `hosts.example` file and rename it to `hosts
-- First edit the `hosts` file and add the IP addresses of machines
+- Edit the `hosts` file and add the IP addresses of the machines
 - Also add path to your SSH public key, which you are using for connecting to the machines

 ### Initial setup